Helping you navigate long-term care and aging with expert guidance, trusted information, and practical tools.

 One of the best ways to travel with confidence is to pack an extra bag that you can access easily.
 In this bag, you should include a change of clothing, incontinence products, plastic bags, and any medications.
 If you are traveling with an older family member, be sure they have packed everything they need and double-check before leaving.

 Several medications can be used depending on the type of urinary incontinence someone suffers with.
 A doctor can discuss which one may be the best option.
 If you take one, bring that - and all medications with you when traveling.
+Having a device with eSIM card connectivity ensures you can easily reach your doctor or caregiver from anywhere, which is especially important when managing medical conditions on the road.

 Whether flying or driving, an accessible emergency bag will be a lifesaver.
 If you plan to fly, ensure the bag is small enough to take with you onboard the plane and fits your airline's carry-on size standards.